njtierney/validateHOT/README.md

 ```

 Finally, let us test, how many participants would at least buy one of
-the 3 products, assuming that this is one potential assortment we would
+the three products, assuming that this is one potential assortment we
-like to offer to our consumers.
-We will use the `reach()` function.
-To
+would like to offer to our consumers.
+We will use the `reach()`
-specify the bundles we are offering we use the `opts` argument in our
 function.
+To specify the bundles we are offering we use the `opts`
+argument in our function.

 ``` r
 reach(